librity/librity/README.md

 > Behind the shell there's only daemons.

+> If I had more time I would write fewer words.

 > When in doubt: [Pixies](https://www.youtube.com/watch?v=3Ep8X38tjTg&list=PLPHtlE3wckGN4VK-lH0sLBWDd7BQSDIob)

 ### My name is Luis and I like code